-All graduate students in Psychology must submit an annual report every year.
+All graduate Psychology students must submit a progress report each year.*

 Graduate research and supervision guide